Central Vista Redevelopment Project: Indira Gandhi National Centre for Arts

 The Indira Gandhi National Centre for the Arts (IGNCA) will be relocated from its current home on Man Singh Road, and its role as a cultural space will be expanded.
 A 15-acre plot near Jamnagar House has been identified to relocate the present building.
 The new building will retain IGNCA's existing role as a centre for research, publication, events and training while allowing additional facilities to be added.

 Central Vista Metro Loop Line

 The Central Vista Loop Line, as part of the Central Vista Redevelopment Project, shall constitute an underground line of the Delhi Metro with 4 stations, including the existing Central Secretariat metro station interchange of the existing Yellow and Violet lines.
 This loop line will connect the new government buildings comprising the project.

 Reception

-Architect Bimal Patel described the project as a triumph of "common sense" with a simple and functional design.
-He has also stated that the existing listed heritage buildings will be integrated into the project, with any new buildings will be "aesthetically harmonious" with existing buildings.
+Architect Bimal Patel claims the project is a triumph of "common sense" with a simple and functional design.
+He has also stated that the existing listed heritage buildings will be integrated into the project, with any new buildings to be "aesthetically harmonious" with existing buildings.

-The project was criticized for being built at a time when India was facing an unprecedented crisis due to COVID-19.
+The project was criticised for being built at a time when India was facing an unprecedented crisis due to Covid-19, with casualties soaring exponentially owing to shortage of key medical supplies and inadequate personnel.

+43% of the trees transplanted to make way for the structures and buildings of the Central Vista Redevelopment Project died, per the revelations of the Union Minister of State for Housing and Urban Affairs Tokhan Sahu in April 2026.